robomq/robomq.io/docs/deviceIntegration.md

 #IoT and M2M Integration

-Device, sensors and systems connecting together are driving the next generation of applications creating the Internet of Things (IoT). [robomq.io](http://www.robomq.io) provides an open standard based platform to connect your devices and sensors to the back end applications, systems, processes and people to build the nest big thing.
-You can work with familiar protocols like MQTT ( MQ for Telemetry), AMQP (Advanced Message Queue Protocol) and STOMP ( Simple Text Oriented Messaging Protocol) while using robomq.
+Devices, sensors and systems connecting together are driving the next generation of applications creating the Internet of Things (IoT). [robomq.io](http://www.robomq.io) provides an open standard based platform to connect your devices and sensors to the back-end applications, systems, processes and people to build the nest big thing.
+You can work with message queue protocols like MQTT ( MQ for Telemetry), AMQP (Advanced Message Queue Protocol) and STOMP ( Simple Text Oriented Messaging Protocol) while using [robomq.io](http://www.robomq.io).

 The protocols supported by [robomq.io](http://www.robomq.io) can run on very small footprint devices using a choice among languages that are supported by device OS and profile.

-A common choice of devices include Raspberry Pi, Audrino, Beaglebone and mBed based platforms.
+Common choices of devices include Raspberry Pi, Audrino, Beaglebone and mBed based platforms.
 The most basic requirement is the support for running one languages and network connectivity.
-You should however be cognizant of the device footprint when choosing the messaging protocol.
+You should however be cognizant of the device footprint when choosing the message queue protocol.

 For the example case, we have chosen Raspberry Pi device running a small Linux kernel (a variant of Debian Linux) and Python programming language.

 ##Raspberry Pi as an example device

 The Raspberry Pi is a credit-card sized micro-computer that plugs into your TV and a keyboard.
 It is a capable little computer which can be used in electronics projects.
-In this guide you will be introduced how to use raspberry pi to acquire information from real-world via sensors and other electrical components, and then integrate raspberry pi into [robomq.io](http://www.robomq.io).
+In this guide you will be introduced how to use raspberry pi to acquire information from real-world via sensors and other electrical components, and then integrate raspberry pi into [robomq.io](http://www.robomq.io) as data producer.

 ![RaspberryPi](./images/raspberryPi.jpg)